 - Almond Milk: this milk will have a slightly nutty flavor.
 You could use either organic, unsweetened almond milk if you are looking for an option with fewer additives.
 But because of the light and the watery texture of almond milk, we recommend using a thickening agent for a thicker final product.
 The thickening agent would also prevent the separation of the milk during the processing.

-- Coconut Milk: if you are looking for the vegan yogurts with the sweetest flavor and the highest fat content, then coconut milk is your best bet.
+- Coconut Milk: if you are looking for vegan yogurt with the sweetest flavor and the highest fat content, then coconut milk is your best bet.
 You could also use coconut cream for the best results, but make sure that the cream is organic and full-fat.
 You won’t need a thickening agent.

 - Oats: Like soya milk, oat milk is a fairly good option for beginners or anyone experimenting.
 It gives you a mild, tart flavor, and like soy, no thickening agent is required.
 Besides yogurt (semi-set), oats make great pancake batter.

-- Cashew nuts or Hazel Nuts: before using either of these nut milk, bear in mind that the milks can be a hit/miss in terms of their setting ability.
+- Cashew nuts or Hazel Nuts: before using either of these nut milk, bear in mind that the milk can be a hit/miss in terms of their setting ability.
 However, once you master the art of creating yogurts using other milk, you will be able to handle either of these kinds of milk with ease.
 When you are ready, know that cashew nut milk is silky, but you’ll need an additional setting agent when dealing with hazelnut milk.

 - Rice Milk–this is flavorful, and it has enough natural sugars.

 Choose the Right Thickeners

 Most non-dairy milk options fail to set properly without a thickening agent.
 Since you need a spoon-able and thick yogurt, you need to find the thickener that best meets your needs.

 Thickeners must be added before the culturing process and before heating, but others can be added after heating.